M0JXD/morse-recognition-trainer/README.md

 ## User Guide

-When not in a lesson, clicking/tapping the letters will simply play the morse for that letter, letting you know in the at the bottom which is playing.
+When not in Lesson Mode, clicking/tapping/typing the letters will simply play the morse for that letter, letting you know in the at the bottom which is playing.
 This is useful if you want to hear the letters outside of lessons.
 The letters will still be highlighted with your progress from Lesson Mode.

-Press "Lesson Mode" to start a lesson.
+Press `Lesson` to start lesson mode, it will change to a filled button.
 A lesson begins by teaching you the morse for a letter, by highlighting the center for the letter that's introduced in RED and playing it's morse.
 Letters learnt in previous lessons have green centers.
-You can press Lesson Mode again at any time to return to Normal Mode
+You can press `Lesson` again at any time to return to Normal Mode

 After this, the morse for a letter will play.
-Press the right letter and the meter for the letter will progress a segment.
+Enter the right letter, and the meter for the letter will progress a segment.

 Once you reach two segements for a letter, you will move to the next lesson and the next letter will be introduced.
 The order is the same as LCWO.
 The currently active letters are played at random.